-I am often asked how economists can be so upbeat in light of the obvious economic challenges we face, such as the severe weakness in the jobs market, the low level of residential construction activity, and the declining level of commercial construction activity.
+I am often asked how economists can be so upbeat in light of the obvious economic challenges we face, such as the severe weakness in the jobs market, the low level of residential construction, and the declining level of commercial construction.
 My answer begins with the observation that there are obvious, serious problems coming out of every recession, and we have a historical record of 31 previous recessions in this country to study.
 Despite the obvious problems at the end of each recession, we always recover, and quite often more rapidly than many expect.
 And if you drill down into the details of those 31 recoveries, some common elements are apparent.
 I already touched on one, the end of the inventory cycle which is boosting production right now.
 More important, in my view, is the behavior of individual consumers during recessions.
 While many workers lose their jobs during downturns, a much greater number of workers remain employed.
-Many of them will take the precaution of cutting back on spending and deferring major purchases, just in case something happens to their job.
-As the recovery begins to take hold, these workers gradually become more confident about their future job and income prospects and begin to spend a larger fraction of their incomes.
+Many of them will take the precaution of cutting back on spending and deferring major purchases, just in case something happens to their own job.
+As the recovery begins to take hold, though, these workers gradually become more confident about their future job and income prospects and begin to spend a larger fraction of their incomes.
 Similarly, many firms will find it prudent to reduce capital spending during a recession, but as demand revives, those same firms will see an increasing number of viable investment opportunities.
 In short, deferred spending in recessions creates pent-up demand by consumers and businesses that will bolster spending once the recession ends.
 I see no reason for this cycle to be any different.
-Once again, my outlook is tempered with the recognition that times are tough in many areas, and that a long period of growth will be needed to fully recover from this recession.
-So while a recovery is firmly in place, I believe, it is clear that the level of economic activity will disappoint many people for quite some time.

 As always, there are some risks around this outlook.
 The labor market could conceivably recover more slowly than many expect, which would restrain consumer spending and dampen growth.
 But household incomes and household confidence could conceivably rebound more vigorously than many expect, in which case consumer spending could expand more briskly.
 It is also worth mentioning a risk that seems particularly prominent in this recovery; firms and individuals are facing major uncertainties surrounding federal policies on trade, the environment, health care and financial services.
+Fiscal challenges at the state level also contribute to an uncertain business climate, and Virginia is no exception, given the large budget gap that remains.
 For a business considering a commitment to new capital spending or new hiring, it can be difficult to estimate after-tax yields for an endeavor in an environment that is so rich with proposals for higher taxes and new regulations.
 This uncertainty - which I sense has not been so pronounced in previous recoveries - could well bias firms toward deferring new investment and hiring commitments, which would lead to lower productivity growth and hence a slower recovery.